andreaowu/meetupgraph/README.md

-As part of a Meetup.com group called 20LetsHang, I grabbed Meetup data showing the members who brought new people to a 20LetsHang event. <br>
-Meetup.com is a site where people make interest groups and organize events for groups, and people who join the groups attend the events. <br>
+Meetup.com (is not a dating site but) is a site where people make interest groups and organize events for groups, and people who join the groups attend the events. <br>

-20LetsHang is a meetup group for people in their 20's around the South Bay Area in California.
+I grabbed data for a Meetup group called 20LetsHang, where the common interest is meeting people in their 20's around South Bay Area of Northern California.

+As part of 20LetsHang, I grabbed Meetup data showing the members who hosted events that newbies (first timers to a 20LetsHang event) attended.
+For example, if Person A attended a 20LetsHang event for the first time hosted by Person B, Person B would have Person A on Person B's list of newbies. <br>

+I used the Meetup API to grab the data, igraph to create the underlying graph, and am in the process of installing Cairo to draw a graph showing the connections.